icdevs/axon/README.md

 ### `is_admin(p: Principal): async Bool`

-Checks if the specified principal is an admin.
+Checks if the specified principal is an admin on the axon head canister.

 #### Parameters